How to use

 - Specification Warnings: All specification warnings are supported in Regression Testing:

-However, if you want to have a closer view of it, the Pages Diff will show you on which pages these differences can be found.
+If you want to have a closer view of the regressions found, the Pages Diff will show you on which pages these differences can be found.
 To find it, just click on Pages Diff in the event you want to investigate.

 This will provide you with precise information about the specific pages Trackingplan has spotted extra or missing hits to know where the problem needs to be solved exactly.